mongodb/specifications/source/sessions/driver-sessions.rst

 :2022-03-24: ServerSession Pooling is required and clarifies session acquisition bounding
 :2022-06-13: Move prose tests to test README and apply new ordering
 :2022-10-05: Remove spec front matter
+:2023-01-19: Drivers may assume all officially supported MongoDB servers support sessions